 • Optional personal context questionnaire

-As you can see, Section 2 contains several critical components of your application that play a crucial role in the admissions process for Dalhouse University Faculty of Medicine.
+As you can see, Section 2 contains several critical components of your application that play a crucial role in the admissions process for Dalhousie University Faculty of Medicine.
 Let’s go through them one by one to understand the requirements and expectations.

 Residency verification form